When preparing for joint-replacement surgery, it’s natural to have a lot of questions.

 You will need physical therapy after surgery, but where that will take place is up to your surgeon.

 “Typically, it starts in the home with a home health therapist for a couple of weeks, then you can transition to an outpatient setting,” Haines explains.
 “The length of your therapy program will depend on your progress, which will be assessed at your surgeon’s office during your follow-up visits.
-The coordinator can connect you with the hospital case manager, who will set up your post-op therapy.”
+Someone from your surgeon’s office will set up your post-op therapy.”

 How long until I’m considered fully recovered?
 What will I be able to do — or not do — once I’m fully recovered?